PassiveLemon/lemonix/README.md

 Last is the (user/s).nix.
 They simply just contain the options that manage most of the visual functionalities that a specific user may need. </br>

+Big user configs are stored in a separate .nix for organization.
+It gets annoying have to scroll through like 10 lines of config for one program. </br>

 I'll try to use flakes to manage the hosts and users automatically in the future but I am waiting until they reach stable before I do that.
 For now, unused files are marked with .dis (short for discontinued.).
 They were created when I was testing stuff but stopped using. </br>

 The modules are configs for other things that would complicate the host configs.
 Mainly just for modules that are imported and not from the flake. </br>